 Biophysics is one of the fastest growing areas of physics.
-That’s part of the reason.
-Another part is becasuse the most interesting questions in modern physics are in biology.
+That’s one of the reasons we study it at Goshen College.
+Some of the most interesting questions in modern physics are in biology.

 Biophysics is that branch of knowledge that applies the principles of physics and chemistry and the methods of mathematical analysis and computer modeling to understand the mechanisms of biological systems in terms of fundamental principles.
 It is one of the most diverse and interdisciplinary areas of study.